This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 NUMBER 7

-To the left of the temple is a large well with a descending staircase.
-It was used as a Nilometer.
+Positioned on the left side of the temple stands a sizable well, complete with a descending staircase—a structure of significant historical importance known as a Nilometer.

 Nilometer at the Temple of Kom Ombo